 As a business, your goal is to do everything you can to build your brand and create awareness; that requires an effective marketing strategy.
 With that said, it will be foolish to stick to one marketing strategy because, at some point, it will stop working, or the results will become stagnant.

 Marketing and branding strategies work in different ways.
-Like I said, branding involves creating your brand identity, while marketing is about brand promotion.
+As I said, branding involves creating your brand identity, while marketing is about brand promotion.

 Now, let’s look at it this way.
 Have you ever thought about changing your name frequently?
 Of course not.
 Much like that, you wouldn’t want to change your brand’s name or its identity, especially if it’s become very well-known.